-This is Edible Campus, the project that promotes edible landscaping at UNC-Chapel Hill.
+Welcome to Edible Campus.
+We are a student-initiated project of the North Carolina Botanical Garden that promotes edible landscaping at UNC Chapel Hill.
 We imagine a campus where students can take a study break, walk outside of the library, and harvest a snack.
 We imagine a campus where students interact with their landscapes in a way that transforms how they think about their role in the food system.
 What can you imagine?

 We are pleased to announce that Laura Mindlin has been selected to fill the position of the Edible Campus Coordinator.
 Laura recently graduated from Skidmore College, where along with earning a degree in Environmental Studies, she worked to improve access to the campus’ edible and natural landscapes.
 She did so by collaborating directly with Dining Services, with Land and Grounds Services and with senior level administration on the Campus Sustainability Strategic Plan.
 Since getting her degree, she has worked as a farmhand on two organic farms, one in Upstate New York and the other in Costa Rica.
 Her experience in community engagement and organic gardening makes her well prepared to take on this role of facilitating the Edible Campus Initiative.
 Laura is eager to support the growth of this program and will step into the position next week.

 We want to thank all the volunteers who helped keep the gardens alive this summer.
 Because of their hard work watering and weeding in the heat, we have vegetables, herbs and flowers available for the campus community.
 Feel free to cut some Zinnias for your desk.